fischertechnik/txt_demo_ROBOPro_SLI/WhichToolsYouNeed.md

   - Start your TXT and test the connection with RoboPro.
   - Write down the IP-address of this connection.
 It does not matter if you are using Bluetooth, USB, Wifi or Wifi-access point.
-  - Don’t forget to activate on the your the SSH Daemon and WEB server
+  - Don’t forget to activate on the your the SSH Daemon, VNC server and WEB server (fw 4.6.6 and fw 4.7.0) and SD boot (4.6.6) (The screen shot are from fw 4.7.0)

 <img src="./docs/toolbox/install(TXT01).png" width="35%" >
 <img src="./docs/toolbox/install(TXT02).png" width="35%" >